alekmaul/pvsneslib/wiki/Input-and-Output.md

     p1_mouse_y += mouse_y[0] & 0x7F;
 ```

 And that's most of it.
-You can look inside the example file **(input** folder) to have an idea of how you can program Mouse games.
+You can look inside the example file (**snes-examples/input** folder) to have an idea of how you can program Mouse games.

 ### SuperScope